davidlevinwork/Design-Patterns/README.md

 `Prototype` |
 `Bridge` |
 `Builder` |
-`Decorator` | "Naive solution"
+`Decorator` |
+`Decorator Permanently` |
+`Composite acyclic` |
+`Proxy` |

+## Notes

+**Composite acyclic:**
+- You cannot be a manager of an employee who already has a manager
+- You can not be your manager's manager
+- You can not be your own manager

+**Decorator Permanently:** <br />
+Enforcing an order ratio when creating the objects. <br />
+The result will always be the same, regardless of the order in which the objests are inserted.

+**Factory design**, Avoiding writing N cllasses for the factory objets:
+- Factory with Lambda expression
+- Factory with Prototype

+**Proxy:** <br />
-`Composite acyclic` | Adding a mechanism to avoid cycles `Proxy` | Effective cache management.
-Prevents objects duplication and leads to vaccination on the complexity time
+Effective cache management.
+Prevents objects duplication and leads to vaccination on the complexity time.